 For example, a split sentence for a 12-month DUI mandatory sentence would consist of 3 months in jail followed by 9 months on house arrest.
 Contact me to discuss your options for getting house arrest in PA for DUI.

 Also, I am a 24-hour DUI attorney offering DUI legal services at a reasonable rate.
-Most importantly, I have extensive knowledge of all PA DUI defenses.
+As one of the top DUI lawyers in Pennsylvania, I have extensive knowledge of all PA DUI defenses.
 In addition, I understand the signs that a DUI case is weak.
 Therefore, in many situations, I can help you beat the case.

 Contact me at (215) 752-5282 for a free initial consultation, or fill out the confidential contact form for an immediate response.
 Appointments are available after business hours and on weekends.